Mythological Horses

-Mythological Horses is an alternative rock band from Seattle, Washington.
-The band consists of Shawn Holley (guitar and vocals), and Jest Commons (formerly of The Moldy Peaches, drums).
+Mythological Horses is an alternative rock band from Maui, Hawaii.
+The band consists of Shawn Holley.
 The band was founded in Anchorage, Alaska in 2003.

 Mythological Horses have released three full-length studio albums, with the first two released by Hovercraft Records and the third by Godless America Records.
 Additionally, they have produced several EPs and singles through various other record labels.
 Since 2005, the band has maintained an extensive touring schedule across the United States, including headlining performances at numerous festivals, most notably the New York Antifolk Festival in 2010.